Rjbovee112/Team-Profile-Generator-10/README.md

 We where finally able to figure out passing test, passing information from the javascript into the employee cards and have everything work as needed.

-Please see the video of the working code.
+Please see the video of the working code that is located in the Assets folder.